naddiemathkour/crypto_analysis/README.md

 # kraken_api
 Project Scope:
 - Automate 2023-2024 Crypto market cycle DCA purchasing
+    - Buy relevant tokens on a daily/bi-weekly basis (depending on fees)
 - Create a dashboard view of portfolio movement
+    - USD spent vs portfolio value
+    - Token vs Token ROI (see which token did best)
 - Add text notifications that update me on a regular basis with purchase history and portfolio value
     - Purchases made in between text notifications
     - Total value of portfolio